anthonyg003/E-CommerceWeb/README.md

 ## Features

-View Products and details about them!
+- View Products and details about them
-Log in with an account
+- Log in with an account
-Add items to a cart
+- Add items to a cart
-Edit your cart
+- Edit your cart
-Check out page to place order
+- Check out page to place order

 ## User Logins
 username: johnd